RusherRG/Reinforcement-Learning-Algos/README.md

 ## Note

-The project was made just to try out the OpenAI Gym and I hope to solve many more OpenAI Gym Environments.
+The project was made just to try out the OpenAI Gym and some other gym environments.
+I'm still learning Reinforcement Learning and will try to implement more algorithms and try other environments.